jasonglisson/trianglepotters/wp-content/plugins/google-sitemap-plugin/readme.txt

 = Technical support =

 Dear users, our plugins are available for free download.
 If you have any questions or recommendations regarding the functionality of our plugins (existing options, new options, current issues), please feel free to contact us.
 Please read the documentation and information on our Support Forum carefully before contacting us.
 Please note that we accept requests in English only.
-All messages in another languages won't be accepted.
+All messages in other languages won't be accepted.

 If you notice any bugs in the plugins, you can notify us about it and we'll investigate and fix the issue then.
 Your request should contain URL of the website, issues description and WordPress admin panel credentials.
 Moreover we can customize the plugin according to your requirements.
 It's a paid service (as a rule it costs $40, but the price can vary depending on the amount of the necessary changes and their complexity).
 Please note that we could also include this or that feature (developed for you) in the next release and share with the other users then.
 We can fix some things for free for the users who provide translation of our plugin into their native language (this should be a new translation of a certain plugin, you can check available translations on the official plugin page).

 == Installation ==